 We're using a variant of the Arduino WiFiNINA library, which is amazing and written by the Arduino team!
 The official WiFi101 library won't work because it doesn't support the ability to change the pins.

 So!
 We made a fork that you can install.

 Click here to download the library:

 Download Adafruit's version of WiFiNINA

-Within the Arduino IDE, select Sketch->Include Library -> Add .ZIP library...
+Within the Arduino IDE, select Install library from ZIP...